-Insects and other invertebrates are the perfect tool for this.
+Insects and other invertebrates are the perfect tools for this.
 Why?
 Because no student has to go far to find insects on their own.
 This life form is everywhere and they affect everything.
-The food we eat, the clothes we wear, the gardens we grow, the houses we live in, the fish we catch, the medicines we discover, the birds we watch and even our other pets like dogs and cats are all affected by insects.
+The food we eat, the clothes we wear, the gardens we grow, the houses we live in, the fish we catch, the medicines we discover, the birds we watch, and even our other pets like dogs and cats are all affected by insects.
 Even we are affected by insects.
 This is not to imply that all these effects are negative either.
 We would not be alive today if it was not for insects.
-To be introduced to insects is to get glimpse of the great biodiversity this planet really holds and how all living things affect other living things.
-This doesn’t start in the rainforest it starts right where we are where ever that maybe.
+To be introduced to insects is to get a glimpse of the great biodiversity this planet really holds and how all living things affect other living things.
+This doesn’t start in the rainforest it starts right where we are where ever that may be.
 Some insect is doing something to affect that space close by.
 It is awesome to understand how something so small can do so much on a global scale!

 The point is it is an inspirational program.
 A famous musician was quoted as saying that the kind of music he liked was the kind that made you want to pick up a guitar yourself.
 This is the kind of education program the Creepy Crawly Zoo is.
 It inspires you to want to know more, to do it yourself.
 In wanting to know more about insects and understanding the complexity they hold in our daily lives students may discover other interests that will stem from that one pursuit.

 “While insects are my tool of choice to connect with kids, my true love is science more broadly!
 There is a recurring theme from COSMOS that has always inspired me.
 When you look at the scientists who made the influential discoveries shaping our understanding of the universe and ourselves, most of them got their start when a single stranger inspired them to better themselves with science.
 While we are fortunate to now stand on the shoulders of their discoveries, these children could have easily missed this opportunity if it had not been for that nudge.”